kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. It stimulates bicarbonate release from the pancreas
 	E. It inhibits pepsinogen secretion

-#### Answer: ?a
+#### Answer: ?

 ### Q2.30
-A 72-yo woman developed an acute pulmonary embolism (PE) 3-days after her total hip replacement (THR).
+A 72-year-old woman developed an acute pulmonary embolism 3 days after her total hip replacement.
 Which of the following features is most likely to be seen in this patient?

+	A. Increased PCO2
+	B. Increased PO2
+	C. Decreased alveolar dead space
+	D. Decreased right ventricular afterload
+	E. Increased pulmonary vascular resistance

 #### Answer: ?

 ## Questions 31-40

+??% - F: ?

 ### Q2.31
 What will be the interstitial osmotic pressure in a skin capillary if fluid is being forced out of it with a net filtration pressure of 8 mmHg when the capillary hydrostatic pressure is 24 mmHg, interstitial hydrostatic pressure 7 mmHg and capillary osmotic pressure 17 mmHg? (_Assume that both the filtration coefficient and reflection coefficient in this case are 1_).

+	A. 8 mmHg
+	B. 6 mmHg
+	C. 9 mmHg
+	D. –9 mmHg
+	E. -6 mmHg

 #### Answer: ?

 ### Q2.32
 When air enters the intrapleural space (pneumothorax), the most likely response is for:

+	A. The lung to expand outwards and the chest wall to spring inwards
+	B. The lung to expand outwards and the chest wall to spring outwards
+	C. The lung to collapse inwards and the chest wall to collapse inwards
+	D. The lung to collapse inwards and the chest wall to spring outwards
+	E. The lung volume to be unaffected and chest wall to spring outwards

 #### Answer: ?

 ### Q2.33
 Haemodynamic changes in response to obstruction of venous return to the right side of the heart include:

+	A. Cardiac output will fall and systemic arterial blood pressure will fall
+	B. Cardiac output will rise and systemic arterial blood pressure will rise
+	C. Cardiac output will fall and systemic arterial blood pressure will rise
+	D. Cardiac output will fall and systemic arterial blood pressure will remain unchanged
+	E. Cardiac output will remain unchanged and systemic arterial blood pressure will fall

 #### Answer: ?

 ### Q2.34
 Common features of a tumour of the right atrium and cardiac tamponade include:

+	A. Pulmonary oedema, pulmonary hypertension and pulmonary venous congestion
+	B. Pulmonary venous congestion, systemic venous congestion and systemic hypotension
+	C. Systemic oedema, high cardiac output and ascites
+	D. Systemic oedema, congestion of the systemic veins and ascites
+	E. Pulmonary oedema, systemic hypertension and low cardiac output

 #### Answer: ?

 ### Q2.35
 Voltage-gated sodium channels are an example of a protein embedded in the plasma membrane of nerve and muscle cells that is used in the rapid electrical signalling found in these cells.
 Voltage-gated sodium channels:

+	A. Are formed by co-assembly of five identical or similar subunits
+	B. Have specialised transmembrane domains (S4) that sense transmembrane voltage
+	C. Are equally permeable to K+ and Na+
+	D. Are activated by binding of glycine
+	E. Are activated by a decrease in intracellular ATP concentration

 #### Answer: ?

 ### Q2.36
 Cells with in the sinoatrial (SA) node are the primary pacemaker site within the heart.
 These cells are characterised as having no true resting potential, but instead generate regular, spontaneous action potentials.
 Phase O of an SA nodal action potential results from:

+	A. Activation of sodium channels
+	B. Activation of the pacemaker current
+	C. Influx of Ca2+ ions
+	D. Inactivation of K+ channels
+	E. Influx of Na+ ions

 #### Answer: ?

 ### Q2.37